alghenab/finbert/README.md

-# Farsi/Persian Finbert
+# Translate neck to Bert financial sentiment classifier

+via lazy way instead of trainig a whole model for each languge for financial sentiment use this notebook.
-Notebook includes code for Feeding Persian text to **[Distill Roberta's financial sentiment](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis)** through `google translate API`.
+Notebook includes code for Feeding any text languge to **[Distill Roberta's financial sentiment](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis)** through `google translate API`.

 Give it a star if it was useful for you.